 Go all out with a gorgeous, museum-quality frame, or leave it off completely.

-Not having a frame at all on your work is better than having a cheap one, and there is a beauty and modernity to clean painted edges on unframed canvases, especially the larger ones.
+A painting with no frame is better than a painting with a cheap one, and there’s a beauty and modernity to clean painted edges on unframed canvases, especially the large ones.

 9. Play Nice.

 Don’t ever, ever, spread negative gossip about your fellow artists or art professionals.